 The optimal pH of gardening soil should be between 6.0 and 7.2, but many plants can produce sufficiently in the range of 5.0 – 8.5.
 What do these numbers mean? pH is expressed as base 10 logarithmic (log) scale.
-The scale goes from 0 – 10 with zero being pure hydrochloric acid and fourteen being sodium hydroxide (lye).
+The scale goes from 0 – 10 with zero being pure Hydrochloric Acid and fourteen being Sodium Hydroxide (lye).

 Gardening soils in areas with high annual average rain fall normally have high acidic soils.
 Most all alkaline gardening soils are in arid areas that have very low average annual rain fall.
 Most soils in the state of Georgia have a very low pH while soils in Colorado have a high pH.

 Earlier I mentioned that if your pH is out of range then plants have difficulty absorbing nutrients.
-Take a look at this chart comparing the gardening soil pH to nutrient absorption.
+Take a look at the chart below comparing the gardening soil pH to nutrient absorption.
 This chart indicates the ability of a plant to absorb nutrients at any level of pH.
 The thinner the bar the less a plant can actually absorb that nutrient.

 Certain vegetables thrive in a gardening soil pH outside the optimal range of 6 – 7.2.
 Potatoes prefer a soil pH of 5.5 and if you want to grow cranberries they prefer a soil pH of 3.5.
 Cherries, plums, sage, filberts, and sunflowers prefer a gardening soil pH of 7.0 – 7.5.

 What may appear to be blossom-end rot in tomatoes from a deficiency in calcium could be that the pH is too low, hence not allowing the available calcium to be absorbed by the tomato roots.
 A low gardening soil pH can also cause:

 - Some plants can suffer with iron and manganese toxicity